Thanks for stopping by.

 If you're a motivated undergraduate student interested in gaining research experience, let's discuss your research interests and whether they might be a good fit for my lab.
 Please send me a resume and short email describing your interests.
 I am especially interested in students with interests in amphibians, disease ecology, and field work in conjunction with learning statistical modeling skills.

-As graduate positions become available I will post them here as well as on several job boards.
 You can learn more about the application process on the Rubenstein School graduate program webpage.
-In addition, I welcome inquiries from students that are interested in finding alternative funding sources (e.g., NSF GRFP) and who are highly self-motivated.
+In addition, I welcome inquiries from students and scholars who are interested in applying for funding (e.g., NSF GRFP) and who are highly self-motivated.

 OUTREACH & SERVICE